karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 In this case the condition is `rl.IsKeyDown(.LEFT)`.
 This check is run every frame of the game, which means many times per second.
 Remember: Each frame is equivalent to the `for !rl.WindowShouldClose() {` looping once, and your computer will try to run that loop as fast as it possibly can.
 It will continously check if you are holding the left arrow key.
 And for each frame it is held down, then this will happen: `player_pos.x -= 400*rl.GetFrameTime()`.
 This line says to decrease the x component of `player_pos` by `400*rl.GetFrameTime()`.
 Note the `-=`, writing it like that is a shorter way of writing `player_pos.x = player_pos.x - 400*rl.GetFrameTime()`.

 Now, what about the `400*rl.GetFrameTime()` part?
 This means "400 pixels per second".
 Why?
 Because `rl.GetFrameTime()` tells us how many seconds the previous frame took.
+If you wait a full second, then the main loop will have run many times, and each frame it checks how long the previous frame took.
+So subtracting `400*rl.GetFrameTime()` from `player_pos.x` each lap of the main loop will, if you hold the left or right arrow for 1 second, make our green box move 400 pixels to the left, but in many tiny increments.

+![Green box moving 400 pixels in 1 second](/odinraylib2/400_pixels.gif)

+If that doesn't make sense, then think of it like this: If your game would suddenly get _terrible_ frame rate and only draw 2 frames per second, then `rl.GetFrameTime()` would report 0.5 s per frame.
+So the first frame the box would move `400*0.5=200` pixels and then 200 pixels more the next frame, totaling 400 pixels in one second.

 How short can a frame be?
 If your game runs at 60 frames per second then `rl.GetFrameTime()` reports something like `0.016` seconds.
 However, we haven't put in any kind of limit to our _frame rate_ yet, so `rl.GetFrameTime()` could very well be reporting tiny values such as `0.00001` s.

-![Green box moving 400 pixels in 1 second](/odinraylib2/400_pixels.gif)

-Anyways, if you wait a full second, then the main loop will have run many times, and each frame it checks how long the previous frame took.
-So subtracting `400*rl.GetFrameTime()` from `player_pos.x` each lap of the main loop will, if you hold the arrow for 1 second, make our green box move 400 pixels to the left, but in many tiny increments.
-If that doesn't make sense, then think of it like this: If your game would suddenly get _terrible_ frame rate and only draw 2 frames per second, then `rl.GetFrameTime()` would report 0.5 s per frame.
-So the first frame the box would move `400*0.5=200` pixels and then 200 pixels more the next frame, totalling 400 pixels in one second.

 As for the second if statement: